salaboy/from-monolith-to-k8s/tekton/README.md

 ### Configure Tekton Pipeline

-The Tekton pipeline uses some alpha features (Tekton Bundles) which needs to be enabled in the config.
+The Tekton pipeline definition uses Tekton Bundles which needs to be enabled in the config.
 The `feature-flags` config map in the `tekton-pipelines` namespace should look like: